Code-Institute-Submissions/cmd-source-MS1/README.md

  2. The sign up form is presented in one column and visually flows well down to the submit button.
  3. All the fields have the correct inputs and are required just like the desktop.
  4. The submit button does action a submit but I do not yet get a successful submit page. *Still investigating this.
  5. As on the desktop version the The navbar had a small bug.
 The result of this bug was that a white line would cut through the navbar.
-It was solved by giving the navbar a Z insex of 1.
+It was solved by giving the navbar a Z index of 1.

 ![navbarbug2](assets/img/navbarbug.JPG)